beached/daw_json_link/readme.md

 ### Quickly pulling into a project.

 Two other header only libraries are needed.
-When making tests they are automatically pulled in.
+They exist in the `.glean` subfolder of the project already.
+Alternatively When making tests they are automatically pulled in.
 However, having the include folder of the following two projects is needed
 * https://github.com/beached/header_libraries - `git clone --depth 1 https://github.com/beached/header_libraries.git`
 * https://github.com/beached/utf_range - `git clone --depth 1 https://github.com/beached/utf_range.git`